biosinodx/SCcaller/README.md

 grep '0/1' cell.vcf | grep 'True' | awk '$1<=22 && $7=="." && length($5)>1' | awk -F "[:,]" '$8+$9>=20' > cell.somatic.indel.vcf

+### III.
+Notes on X/Y chromosome in males and ploidy

+Please note, sccaller was designed assuming diploidy genome and two copies of chromosomes.
+It cannot be used for calling mutations from X/Y chromosome of a male subject.

 #####
 ## RELEASE NOTES